x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### Poisson disc sampling

 **Poisson disc sampling** is a method for generating points in a 2D plane such that no two points are closer than a specified minimum distance.
-This technique is useful for creating patterns in computer graphics, data visualization, and other applications where a uniform distribution of points is desired.
+This technique is useful for creating patterns in computer graphics, data visualisation, and other applications where a uniform distribution of points is desired.

 ## Discrete probability distribution